ppashakhanloo/pacjam/README.md

 ### 2. Checking for runtime dependency use

-Once you have a trace for a target dependency, you can feed it into the ``dep-symbol.py`` tool along with a dependency list (generated from dep-find.py)[#dep-find] to get some information on runtime dependency usage:
+Once you have a trace for a target dependency, you can feed it into the ``dep-symbol.py`` tool along with a dependency list [generated from dep-find.py](#dep-find) to get some information on runtime dependency usage:

 ```
 ./dep-symbol.py -t path/to/trace.txt path/to/trace.dep